|Closing date ||17:30, Thursday 01 June 2023|

 |Collaborative application possible?||Yes|

-The Arts Council announces round one of the Festivals Investment Scheme (FIS) for festivals that commence between 1 January 2023 and 30 June 2023.
+The Arts Council announces round one of the Festivals Investment Scheme (FIS) for festivals that commence between 1st of January 2024 and 30th of June 2024.

 The Arts Council’s role is to advocate for and support the development of a diverse and varied arts-festival ecology, and to provide a suite of supports that encourage best-practice festival models that increase opportunities for public engagement and participation in the arts or develop the work of an artist/artform.